pivotal/docs-tap/scc/azure.hbs.md

 For information about how Azure DevOps is different from other Git providers, see [Gitops write path templates](#gitops-write-temp).

-These require special configuration by the operator to integrate Azure DevOps repositories into a supply chain.
+The operator requires special configuration to integrate Azure DevOps repositories into a supply chain.

 ## <a id="repo-committed"></a> Using Azure DevOps as a repository for committed code